DanielNoord/pydocstringformatter/docs/usage.rst

       --split-summary-body, --no-split-summary-body
                             Activate or deactivate split-summary-body: Split the
-                            summary and body of a docstring based on a period in between them.
-This formatter is currently optional as its considered somwehat opinionated and might require major refactoring for existing projects. (default:
+                            summary and body of a docstring based on a period and max length.
+The maximum length of a summary can be set with the --max-summary-lines option.
+This formatter is currently optional as its considered somwehat
-                            False)
+                            opinionated and might require major refactoring for existing projects. (default: False)